aichallenge/aichallenge/ants/bots/scala/README.md

 -------------------------

 Create a class (without any package) that extends `Bot`.
 There is a single method to implement.
     def ordersFrom(gameState: Game): Set[Order]

+You also need to create a main class for your Bot.
+For example:

+    object HunterBot extends Application {
+      new AntsGame().run(new HunterBot)
+    }

 Your bot can use the information contained in `gameState` to derive a set of orders.
 Your bot may maintain state between calls.